Superfast broadband alternatives

 Mobile telephone broadband

-You are almost guaranteed to be able to get satellite broadband.
 You will need a satellite dish installed.
-Dishes are normally set up by the satellite internet service provider you decide to use as part of the installation fee.
+The satellite internet service provider you decide to use as part of the installation fee normally sets up dishes.
 There can be a slight delay (latency) in receiving some information.
-Satellite broadband can also be affected by the weather.
+Weather can affect satellite broadband.

 Wireless delivery from radio masts

 You need a smart antenna installed by a broadband supplier to receive broadband from a radio mast.
-The antenna is placed on the outside of your property.
+Positioning of the antenna is outside of your property.
 It needs to be in line-of-sight of a transmitting radio mast.
-The radio mast is connected to the fibre-optic network.
+Connection of the radio mast is via the fibre-optic network.
 The wireless router in your home plugs into the antenna.
 This is just as it would if you got your broadband through the telephone line.

 Are there any local based broadband alternatives?